-During half-terms, Easter and summer holidays, Mission: Invertebrate tours the Royal Parks, offering a selection of free activities designed to get you and your children up close and hands on with the tiny creatures that live in our city.
+During half-terms, Easter and summer holidays, we tour the Royal Parks, offering a selection of free activities designed to get you and your children up close and hands on with the tiny creatures that live in the city.

 Join us to unearth the wonderful world of invertebrates as we discover their habitats, the vital jobs they do and what we can all do to help invertebrates thrive.

 With critter crafts, bug hunting and invertebrate missions galore, as well as interactive storytelling from one of our professional storytellers, there’s fun activities for everyone to enjoy.

 |Wednesday 1st June||Brompton Cemetery||North Lodge||View map|